 What is Botox?

-Botox is the brand name for Botulinum toxin, a substance that, when injected into the skin, can temporarily block nerve signals and paralyse the muscles that create wrinkles or folds.
+Botox is the brand name for Botulinum toxin, a substance that, when injected into the skin, can temporarily block nerve signals and weaken or paralyse the muscles that create wrinkles or folds.
 Depending on the dose used, this can minimise their appearance.

-Generally applied to areas of the face – such as the forehead, ‘crow’s feet’, around the lips and frown lines – other brand names include Dysport, Xeomin and Jeauveau, but clinicians will almost always refer to the procedure as ‘Botox’.
+Generally injected to areas of the face – such as the forehead, ‘crow’s feet’, around the lips, frown lines, or neck – other brand names include Dysport, Xeomin and Jeauveau, but clinicians will almost always refer to the procedure as ‘Botox’.

 How do Botox injections work?

 There is no such thing as ‘Botox surgery’, as it is non-invasive and only classed as an aesthetic procedure.